okosei04/cf_ai_/README.md

 # Cloudflare Workers AI Chat

-A tiny, practical starter that lets you chat with an LLM on Cloudflare.
+A practical starter that lets you chat with an LLM on Cloudflare.
 It uses Workers AI for inference, a Durable Object for memory, and a simple web UI (with optional voice input).

 ## What’s inside
 - LLM: Workers AI (default `@cf/meta/llama-3.3-8b-instruct`)